-To do that, your email marketing tool should offer list-cleaning functionality.
+To do that, your email marketing tool should offer email scrubbing functionality.

-- Make it easy to implement double opt-in and respect subscribers’ consent;
+- Implement double opt-in and respect subscribers’ consent;

-- Make it possible to send email campaigns to engaged contacts only (all it takes is ticking one checkbox!);
+- Send email campaigns to engaged contacts only (all it takes is ticking one checkbox);

 - Automatically blacklist hard bounces, unsubscribers, and contacts that reported your email as spam so you don’t email them again;